blue0206/memory-card/README.md

 # Memory Card: A Pokémon Game using TypeScript + React

-This is a simple memory card game built with React and TypeScript where you match pairs of Pokémon!
-Test your memory and see how quickly you can find all the matches.
+This is a simple memory card game built with React and TypeScript!

 [Live Preview](https://memory-card-sooty-ten.vercel.app/)